Fatihaumar456/search-game-project/README.md

 * Technology
 * Countries

-How to Play
+How you can play this game.

-1. Choose a category.
+1. Choose one of the category
 2. Search the puzzle grid for hidden words.
 3. Enter the words you find.
 4. Incorrect entries will display an error message.